Stotra

 A stotra can be a prayer, a description, or a conversation, but always with a poetic structure.
 It may be a simple poem expressing praise and personal devotion to a deity for example, or poems with embedded spiritual and philosophical doctrines.

+A common feature of most stotras other than Nama stotras is the repetition of a line at the end of every verse.
+For example, the last line of every verse in the Mahiṣāsura Mardinī Stotra ends in "Jaya Jaya Hē Mahiṣāsura-mardini Ramyakapardini śailasute."

 Many stotra hymns praise aspects of the divine, such as Devi, Shiva, or Vishnu.
-Relating to word "stuti", coming from the same Sanskrit root *stu- ("to praise"), and basically both mean "praise".
+Relating to word "stuti", coming from the same Sanskrit root stu- ("to praise"), and basically both mean "praise".
 Notable stotras are Shiva Tandava Stotram in praise of Shiva and Rama Raksha Stotra, a prayer for protection to Rama.

 Stotras are a type of popular devotional literature.
 Among the early texts with Stotras are by Kuresha, which combine Ramanuja's Vedantic ideas on qualified monism about Atman and Brahman (ultimate, unchanging reality), with temple practices.
+Stotras are key in Hindu rituals and blessings.

-Etymology
+Etymology and definition

-Stotra comes from the Sanskrit root stu- which means "to praise, eulogize or laud".
+Stotra comes from the Sanskrit root stu- which means "to praise, eulogize or laud" combined with the ṣṭran suffix.
 Literally, the term refers to "poems of praise".
 The earliest trace of stotras are Vedic, particularly in the Samaveda.

+The genre of stotras spans from refined, personal works of poetic phrase such as kavya to impersonal lists of a deity's names (nama-stotras) that can function like mantras through repetition.
+Historically linked to Vedic hymns and other lyrical poetry, stotras appear in many South Asian traditions, including Buddhism, Jainism, Shaivism, and Vaishnavism, and are often included in larger works like the Mahabharata, Ramayana, and various Puranas and Tantras.